MNL Boutique Hostel Manila Review

 I was truly impressed with the cleanliness of the place.
-The communal area was huge and complete with sofa, a desktop computer, a flat screen TV with surround stereo, travel guide books, board games and two guitars.
-There are several shared toilets and bathrooms available at the ground floor and at the second floor.
-They are all clean and not smelly unlike some hostels I stayed in Singapore.
+The communal area was huge and complete with a sofa, a desktop computer, a flat-screen TV with surround stereo, travel guide books, board games, and two guitars.
+There are several shared toilets and bathrooms available at the ground floor and on the second floor.
+They are all clean and not smelly, unlike some hostels I stayed in Singapore.

 Each bed has its own electrical plug so the guests can comfortably recharge their mobile phones and other gadgets while sleeping.

 I like how they turned each wall into a canvas, from the wall outside the hostel to walls in the living room.
 It reminds me of a friend’s house, who is a visual artist.
 I particularly like the nice artworks inside their restrooms and the unique Pinoy-inspired paintings displayed in each room.

 There’s a spacious communal kitchen next to the living room, complete with a fridge, where you can store your food.
 There’s also free coffee and tea beside the hot and cold water dispenser, where you can also get water for free.

 I’m also impressed with their fast and reliable free WiFi connection.
 (Tip: work in the common area or at the kitchen.)

 The hostel provides an area to secure the bags of customers who are waiting to check-in and also for those who are already checked out and waiting for their flight or trip.
 Inside the common rooms, they have lockers with enough space for your valuables.
 They also have CCTVs recording activity in the common areas, including hallways and pantry.